Games-of-Threads/TESTEX2-Emmely/README.md

 	}

+2) We are missing an else statement in the code under test.

-2) Wrap method in a else statement
+Wrap the addPerson method in a else statement
 In class Catalog
 	public void addPerson(Person person) {
 		if (Calendar.getInstance().get(Calendar.YEAR)-person.getYearOfBirth() < 18){